Not only Fiat: this guide also applies to all Abarth 500s and other cars of the FCA group

 6) From now on, proceed in reverse, with the difference that you have to install the spacer first: insert the aluminum part of the spacer into the column.

-The coupling between ribs is precise and there may be some play before tightening the nut.
-Slide the cables into the window just above the flat mill.
-Attach the aluminum part to the mast using either the original nut, tightening it to a torque of 60 Nm.
+There may be some play before tightening the nut.
+Slide the cables into the square slot just above the flat mill.
+Attach the aluminum part tightening it to a torque of 60 Nm.
 See photo below.

 REASSEMBLE THE STEERING WHEEL